manivaradarajan/aistudio/ai-workflow/upanishad-explorer/website/DESIGN.md

 - **Centralized Hash-Based Routing:** The URL hash (`#/{text_slug}/{level_1_num}/{level_2_num...}`) is the **single source of truth** for the application's state.
 All user actions (clicking links, arrows, dropdowns) modify the hash.

-- **Unidirectional Data Flow:** A `hashchange` event listener is the primary driver.
+- **Unidirectional & Resilient Data Flow:** A `hashchange` event listener is the primary driver.
 It calls a single `handleRouteChange` function, which acts as a central controller that:

   1. Parses the URL.
-  2. Loads the correct data (including lazy-loaded files).
+  2.  **Handles Race Conditions:** Implements a request-stamping mechanism to prevent asynchronous rendering functions from finishing out of order during rapid navigation, thus eliminating content "flashing".
+It achieves this by issuing a unique `navigationRequestId` for each route change and having the rendering function yield to the event loop (`await Promise.resolve()`) before checking if its ID is still the most recent one.
-  3. Caches the data to prevent redundant network requests.
+  3. Loads the correct data (including lazy-loaded files).
-  4. Calls generic rendering functions (`renderNavigator`, `loadSection`) to build the DOM.
+  4. Calls generic rendering functions (`renderNavigator`, `renderSectionItems`) to build the DOM.

-- **State Management:** A global `state` object caches the current text, the user's location (as indices like `{ level0: 1, level1: 4 }`), and loaded data sections.
-The `currentLocation` is critical for features like the navigation arrows.
+- **State Management:** A simple global `_state` object (managed via `js/state.js`) caches loaded data and tracks the application's status.
+Key properties include `allTexts`, `currentTextSlug`, `dataMap` (an ID-to-node lookup for fast access), and `navigationRequestId` (for race condition handling).

-- **Generic Navigation Logic:** The navigation renderer (`renderNavigator` and its helpers) and the arrow button logic (`getAdjacentSections`) are written to be data-agnostic.
-They read the `structure_levels` and the data hierarchy to function correctly without needing to know _which_ text is loaded.
+- **Generic Navigation Logic:** The navigation renderer (`createNavElement`) and the arrow button logic (`navigateArrows`) are written to be data-agnostic.
+They operate on the data's hierarchical structure, not on hard-coded assumptions about any specific text.

 ---